oriuminc/pantzbot/MYPLANET.md

   node.js apps rather than Drupal.
 Once you've tested your changes to pantzbot, you'll need to get Heroku access in order to push it live.
   - Create a Heroku account:
-  - Ask anyone with prior access (most obviously patcon or mparker17), and they should be able to grant you access via this page: https://dashboard.heroku.com/apps/pantzbot/collaborators
+  - Ask anyone with prior access (most obviously @patcon or @emarchak), and they should be able to grant you access via this page: https://dashboard.heroku.com/apps/pantzbot/collaborators
   - You'll probably want to install the heroku gem for convenience: